Guichaguri/jatg/README.md

 1. Create the `templates.json` configuration file
 2. Create your template files (the filenames can end with .template, which will be removed from the generated file)
-3. Generate the files by running `jatg`
+3. Generate the files by running `npx jatg`

 ## Configuration